your123 - stock.adobe.com

 "I don't think it's necessarily possible, or necessarily that desirable," Patience said.
 "We can get very far without doing something like that."

-"I's quite a risk to plow that much money into something like that," he continued.
+"It's quite a risk to plow that much money into something like that," he continued, adding that it's also risky because Sutskever's company has yet to release products.

 Another generative AI vendor that has also shown interest in AI safety and has released widely used products is OpenAI's rival Anthropic.